ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments/pa1.md

 ## Getting the Code

-The starter code available on Github at [https://github.com/ucsd-cse12-f23/cse12-pa1-Testing](https://github.com/ucsd-cse12-f23/cse12-pa1-Testing){:target="_blank"}.
+The starter code available on Github at [https://github.com/ucsd-cse12-f23/cse12-pa1-Testing](https://github.com/ucsd-cse12-f23/cse12-pa1-Testing){:target="_blank"} **TODO**.
 If you are not familiar with Github, here are two easy ways to get your code.

 1. Download as a ZIP folder